magento/merchdocs/src/shipping/shipping-label-create.md

 ### Method 2: Print labels for multiple orders

-1. Open a list of shipments form using one of the following methods:
+1. Open a list of shipments using one of the following methods:

    - On the _Admin sidebar_, choose **Sales** > **Shipments**.
    - On the _Admin sidebar_, choose **Sales** > **Orders**.